Watch SEC Network Live Stream

 There are a lot of ways to watch SEC Network live and online.
 So let’s do a recap and narrow down your choices.

 - Hulu with Live TV is the best choice for most people looking for a way to live stream SEC Network.
 You’re also getting a bunch of other key networks for college football like ESPN, ESPN2, ESPNU, FS1 and Big Ten Network.
 Subscribers get 50+ live channels, including TNT, TBS, Fox News and Travel Channel.
 There’s 50 hours of Cloud DVR and the ability to sign in to 38 apps like WatchESPN, BTN TV and FOX Sports.
 You’re also getting Hulu’s other on-demand streaming service as part of your subscription at $44.99 per month.
 So there’s two streaming services for the price of one.
 Look over the Hulu’s Live TV channel lineup in your area.
-You can try out Hulu with Live TV free for a week, and stream SEC Network live on a Roku, Apple TV, Fire Stick or your smartphone.
+You can stream SEC Network live on a Roku, Apple TV, Fire Stick or your smartphone.

 - Sling TV is the cheapest way to watch SEC Network live without cable.
 You’ll need to subscribe to the Sling Orange plan and get the Sports Extra bundle, which costs $30 per month total.
 Sling Orange gets you other key college football channels like ESPN, ESPN2 and ESPN3.
 The Sports Extra bundle also has PAC 12 Network Check out a free 7-day trial with Sling TV to see if it’s your new replacement for cable.